 Sarah Ilkhanipour Rooney, PhD

 Dr. Sarah I. Rooney is an assistant professor and director of the Biomedical Engineering undergraduate program at the University of Delaware.
 She received her B.S.E. and M.S.E. in biomedical engineering from the University of Michigan and her Ph.D. in bioengineering from the University of Pennsylvania.
-Her doctoral training focused on tendon and muscle mechanical and biological adaptations to exercise and the impact of anti-inflammatory drugs.
+Her doctoral training focused on tendon and muscle mechanical, genetic, and other biological adaptations to exercise as well as the impact of anti-inflammatory drugs ibuprofen and doxycycline.
 She now seeks to bring evidence-based teaching practices to the classroom and enhance engineering education.
 She developed the course BMEG442 Engineering Exercise & Sports out of her personal and academic interests.

 Anna Faunce is a senior undergraduate Biomedical Engineering student at the University of Delaware.
 She is an undergraduate researcher in the Sensorimotor Control & Robotic Rehabilitation Lab studying recovery of sensory and motor function after stroke and other neurologic injuries.
 She plans to pursue a career in medical devices to develop technologies to better the lives of others and hopes to continue to help improve rehabilitation for stroke survivors.
 With passions of running, hiking, and yoga, she hopes to expand her knowledge of the physiology of exercise and associated devices throughout this course.